 To check how well the Estonian Social Survey (EESILC), which is the basis also for EUSILC, represents actual aggregate data, we compare income components (wages and various benefits) between the EESILC and administrative sources (see the table below).
-Remember from Section 3 that the difference between the data set is very small.
-EUSILC includes a few more imputed values on income variables, which are missing in the EESILC database.
+Remember from Section 3 that the difference between the datasets is small.
+EUSILC includes a few more imputed values on income variables, which are available in the EESILC database.

-EESILC covers 97% of wages and salaries when compared to the National Accounts Statistics.
-(99% for EUSILC data).
-When comparing all cash benefits from ESSPROS data and all aggregated cash benefits from EESILC, the overall ratio is 87%.
+EESILC covers 96% of wages and salaries when compared to the National Accounts Statistics.
+(97% for EUSILC data).
+When comparing all cash benefits from ESSPROS data and all aggregated cash benefits from EESILC, the overall ratio is 88%.
 This may seem rather high but is due to good coverage of pensions, state family benefits and parental benefits.
-Pensions and benefits for children are rather well represented, but other benefits are underrepresented: unemployment benefits 61%, subsistence benefit 37%, and sickness benefits 34%.
-Compared to 2005 we see an improvement in the coverage of state family benefits, parental benefits and unemployment benefits, but decline in pensions.
+Pensions and benefits for children are rather well represented, but other benefits are underrepresented: unemployment benefits (including unemployment insurance benefits and unemployment allowances) 58%, subsistence benefit 62%, and sickness benefits 29%.
+Compared to 2006 we see an improvement in the coverage of maternity benefits, subsistence benefits, but decline in sickness benefits.